 Go Ice Skating at the Boston Common Frog Pond

-There may be no more quintessential Boston winter experience than spending an afternoon ice skating on the Boston Common Frog Pond.
+There may be no more quintessential Boston winter experience than spending an afternoon ice skating at Frog Pond on the Boston Common.
 Open daily during the winter (typically November through March), the Frog Pond has skate rentals, skating lessons, and even "skating seals" (really cute seal-shaped balance aids for skating newbies).
 And if you're thoroughly chilled, the on-site Frog Pond Café has warm-your-bones comfort food and drinks, including mac and cheese, soup, and hot chocolate.

 Bundle Up for Cross-Country Skiing, Snowshoeing at the Weston Ski Track

 Just 13 miles west of Boston, the Weston Ski Track has 15 kilometers of expertly groomed trails ready for cross-country skiers and snowshoers.
-They even light up the trails at night, so you can join fellow night owls (literal and figurative) for wintry explorations against the backdrop of a starry sky.Continue to 4 of 6 below.
+They even light up the trails at night, so you can join fellow night owls (literal and figurative) for wintry explorations against the backdrop of a starry sky.

 After a big storm, there's (almost) no limit to where you can go snowshoeing in Boston.
-I always like to head to the Esplanade for city and river views; other popular spots include the Boston Common, Public Garden, and Jamaica Pond.
+Head to the Esplanade for city and river views; other popular spots include the Boston Common, Public Garden, and Jamaica Pond.
 Don't have your own snowshoes?
 Check out local outfitters who rent both snowshoes and cross-country skis, then get moving.

 Go Sledding on Boston Common

 Nothing makes me feel like a kid again than a good, old-fashioned sledding afternoon.
 After a big Boston snowstorm, you'll see locals and visitors alike making tracks for Flagstaff Hill on the Boston Common, where the winter sleds are as colorful and plentiful as summer kites.
 Want a (relatively) less-crowded spot?
-Boston Magazine has compiled their 21 favorite sledding spots in and around Boston, with other options including Alexander Kemp Playground in Cambridge, Marine Park in South Boston, and Titus Sparrow Park in the South End.
+Other popular sledding spots in and around Boston include Alexander Kemp Playground in Cambridge, Marine Park in South Boston, and Titus Sparrow Park in the South End.

-Snow Tubing in Amesbury
+Head North of the City for Snow Tubing in Amesbury